Arekhovich/event_book/README.md

 #### Add event (use your token in headers)
 ```
 headers = {'Authorization': 'Token 55b78141eb7795aba66d8bd20f93793b74a627dc'}
+data = {
+    'event': 'Suprize',
+    'date_event': '2021-02-05',
+    'time_start': '19:00'
+}
 response = post('https://pythonpetproject.monster/event/addevent', headers=headers)
 ```
+You can use in data time_end for your event and type_of_remind.
+Types of remind:
+1 - 1 hour reminder
+2 - 2 hour reminder
+3 - 3 hour reminder
+4 - week reminder
+5 - month reminder

 #### Getting a list of events for today (use your token in headers)
 ```
 headers = {'Authorization': 'Token 55b78141eb7795aba66d8bd20f93793b74a627dc'}